penrose/penrose/packages/docs-site/blog/2023/06/29/new-language-features.md

 ### Caveats

 Originally we wanted to implement operators `<=` and `>=`.
 However, there are no corresponding functions to these operators in the Penrose system.
 From an optimizer's perspective, in fact, `<=` and `<` are treated the same, and `>=` and `>` are treated the same.

+## Conclusion

+It has been an extremely joyful journey working on these features.
+These features, albeit basic, allow users to write clean, readable, and flexible Penrose programs that can draw more complex diagrams more easily.
+I'd love to continue this exploration of ways to improve programming language user experiences like in Penrose -- indeed, there are other exciting features that I worked on throughout these months which I can't wait to share in future blogposts!